-In addition to professional nurse qualifications, Joyce has a PhD in Sociology (2004) and a first degree MA (Hons) Economic and Social History and Social Policy (1995), both awarded by the University of Glasgow.
+In addition to professional nurse qualifications, Joyce has a PhD and an MA (Hons) Economic and Social History and Social Policy (1995), both awarded by the University of Glasgow.

-Joyce area of expertise relates to all aspects of health and social care including unpaid family carers, health policy and community care.
+Joyce area of expertise relates to all aspects of health and social care including unpaid family carers, health policy, older people and community care.